-17.3 Sending the load matrix
+18.4 Sending the load matrix

 Open the associated wizard in DriveControlSuite and send the load matrix to STOBER, for example, if you need assistance with data analysis.
-With an existing online connection, parameter R118 is read from the drive controller and sent as a JSON file.
+With an existing online connection, the load matrix is read from the drive controller and sent as a JSON file.
 In offline mode, you can send a load matrix already exported in JSON format.